Compare Life Insurance is part of the Financial Services Online network.

 |

-| Understanding the 4.41% Increase in Private Health Insurance Premiums for 2026 22 Feb 2026: Paige Estritori Australian private health insurance premiums are set to rise by an average of 4.41% from 1 April 2026, marking the most significant increase since 2017.
-Health Minister Mark Butler stated that this adjustment reflects the escalating costs of medical and hospital services, which have risen by 5% over the past financial year.
-This increase is expected to impact over 15 million Australians who hold private health insurance policies. - read more |
+| Significant Increase in Private Health Insurance Premiums Announced for 2026 03 Mar 2026: Paige Estritori Australian private health insurance premiums are set to rise by an average of 4.41% from April 2026, marking the most substantial increase since 2017.
+This adjustment reflects the escalating costs associated with medical and hospital services, which have risen by 5% over the past financial year. - read more |